 The Legal Design Lab is working both on the infrastructure of responsible AI (gathering data, creating labeled datasets, establishing taxonomies, creating benchmarks, and finding pilot partners) as well as the design & development of new AI tech/service pilots.

-AI Co-Pilot Development for Eviction Defense and Reentry Services
+AI R&D for Eviction Defense and Reentry Services

 The Legal Design Lab is working with legal aid and court groups around the country to scope, prototype, and pilot new AI tools to help legal professionals better serve more of the public.